Announcements

 Simón Peña Fernández

-The transformation of cybermedia and the arrival of new actors – including audiences themselves – has brought about the formation of a hybrid system in the digital sphere in which multiple actors have come together in a common space where they create and share news content.
+The transformation of cybermedia and the emergence of new actors—including the audiences themselves—has led to the formation of a hybrid system in the digital sphere, where multiple actors converge in a shared space to create and share informational content.

-While the rise of social media platforms has changed the way the news media creates journalistic content and how they relate to their audience, the constant technological crisis of the digital news media has made algorithms and Artificial Intelligence (AI) the new challenge which companies and professionals must face.
+If the rise of platforms and social media changed the way media outlets created journalistic content and related with their audiences, the ongoing technological crisis of digital media has turned algorithms and Artificial Intelligence (AI) the new challenge that companies and professionals must now face.

-Thus, the transposition to digital macro data of the interactions that take place in different spheres of human activity represents a multidimensional phenomenon that involves complex reflections, analysis and exploration.
-There appears to be a need to clarify this debate within a context in which there is a proliferation of academic contributions.
-The social, economic, cultural and technological advances promoted by big data or AI are relevant to journalism, it being a profession that is sensitive to social change, but also as an industry that generates service data and information that has an impact on public opinion.
+Thus, the transposition of interactions taking place in different spheres of human activity into digital macrodata represents a multidimensional phenomenon that entails complex reflections, analyses and prospections.
+Clarifying these debates seems necessary in a context where academic contributions are proliferating.
+The economic, social, cultural and technological advances promoted by big data and AI are of interest to journalism, both as a profession sensitive to social changes and as an industry generating data and information of service and impact on public opinion.

-Journalism is proving to be fertile ground for furthering analysis of the subject of big data and AI from multiple perspectives, among which it is worth highlighting those relating to the epistemology, ethics and business development of the profession, but also to its research and teaching.
-An examination of its impact therefore demands holistic approaches that include procedural questions linked to the industrial production of the profession, but that also cover advanced concepts about its value, uses and impacts from enriching perspectives in terms of an interdisciplinary approach, within a context in which the news media and professionals are struggling to maintain control of essential aspects of journalistic activity whilst coping with increasingly technified innovation.
+Journalism is proving to be a fertile field for promoting analysis of big data and AI from multiple perspectives, particularly those linked to the epistemology, ethics and business development of the profession, but also its research and education.
+Examining their impact therefore requires holistic approaches that include procedural issues linked to the industrial production of the profession, while also exploring advanced conceptions of its value, uses and impacts from perspectives enriched in terms of interdisciplinarity, in a context where media outlets and professionals strive to retain control over the essential aspects of journalistic activity while facing with increasingly tech-driven innovation.

 References